LTC Jason Moulton

 Robotics Research Center

-LTC Jason Moulton is an assistant professor in the Department of Electrical Engineering & Computer Science at the United States Military Academy (USMA).
+LTC Jason Moulton is an assistant professor in the Department of Electrical Engineering & Computer Science at the United States Military Academy (USMA), where he also affiliated with the Robotics Research Center.

-He graduated with a B.S. in computer engineering from Clarkson University 1999.
-Commissioned as an signal officer, he served as a platoon leader and battalion information officer in the 307th Signal Battalion, 1st Signal Brigade at Camp Carroll, Korea.
+He graduated with a bachelor's degree in computer engineering from Clarkson University in 1999.
+Commissioned as a signal officer, he served as a platoon leader and battalion information officer in the 307th Signal Battalion, 1st Signal Brigade, at Camp Carroll, Korea.

-As a captain, he commanded C Company, 447th Signal Battalion prior to completing the Signal Captains Career Course.
-Following graduate school at the University of South Carolina, where he earned a Master of Engineering degree in computer science and engineering, he deployed with to Iraq as the senior signal advisor to the 11th Iraqi Army Division G6 and Signal Company.
+As a captain, he commanded C Company, 447th Signal Battalion, prior to completing the Signal Captains Career Course.
+Following graduate school at the University of South Carolina, where he earned a master's degree in computer science and engineering, he deployed to Iraq as the senior signal advisor to the 11th Iraqi Army Division G-6 and Signal Company.

-As a major, he graduated from resident Command and General Staff College and returned to Fort Gordon where he served as the battalion executive officer for 551st Signal Battalion and the S3 operations officer for 15th Regimental Signal Brigade.
-Following deployment to Jordan and Kuwait with US Army Central he was promoted to Lieutenant Colonel.
+As a major, he graduated from resident Command and General Staff College and returned to Fort Gordon, where he served as the battalion executive officer for the 551st Signal Battalion and the S-3 operations officer for the 15th Regimental Signal Brigade.
+Following a deployment to Jordan and Kuwait with U.S. Army Central, he was promoted to lieutenant colonel.

-He has co-authored 8 scientific peer-reviewed papers and is a member of the Institute for Electrical and Electronics Engineers (IEEE).
+After completing a doctorate from the University of South Carolina, LTC Moulton returned to USMA as a faculty member.
+He has co-authored eight scientific peer-reviewed papers and is a member of the Institute of Electrical and Electronics Engineers.

-M.E. in Computer Science & Engineering, University of South Carolina, 2008
+M.E., Computer Science & Engineering - University of South Carolina